tk-prediction/tk-gmap-calc/README.md

 # calc
-Calculation, and provide the products
+Calculate the existense of G. That's all.